17 May

 How Are HMRC Interest Rates Set?

-The Base Rate by the Bank of England is the primary statutory interest rate set in law, linked to the UK base rate.
-Late payment interest rates are calculated using a base rate plus 2.5 per cent.
-Repayment interest rates are set at a base rate of minus 1%, with a lower limit – or ‘minimum floor’ – of 0.5%.
+The Base Rate, set by the Bank of England, is the primary statutory interest rate established in law, linked to the UK base rate.
+Late payment interest rates are calculated using a base rate plus 2.5%.
+Repayment interest rates are set at a base rate of minus 1%, with a lower limit, or โ€˜minimum floor,โ€™ of 0.5%.

-The minimum floor assured that taxpayers would receive 0.5 per cent repayment interest even if the base rate fell to 0.1 per cent.
+The minimum floor ensured that taxpayers would receive 0.5 per cent repayment interest even if the base rate fell to 0.1 per cent.
 Until the Bank of England raises the base rate above 1.5%, repayment interest will continue at 0.5% each year; afterwards, with a rise in the base rate, repayment interest will increase.

 Current Late Payment And Repayment Interest Rates